noava/go-api/README.md

 ```

 See the API in action at http://localhost:5006/hello and http://localhost:5006/bye?name={name}

-Im using postman to test the API.
+You can use postman or the browser to test the API.